kovzol/gbt/README.md

-# gbt (Groebner basis tests)
+# gbt (Gröbner basis tests)

-Testing of Grobner basis implementations is an important part of making algorithms more effective.
+Testing of Gröbner basis implementations is an important part of making algorithms more effective.
 The `gbt' package is a lightweight tool to support this task.